ShrekBytes/WordGlance/README.md

 A: Nope!
 Works instantly after installation.

 **Q: Does it work on mobile?**
 A: Yes!
 Works flawlessly on both desktop and mobile devices.
-Mobile features include larger touch-friendly buttons and smart positioning to avoid conflicts with native copy/paste menus.

 **Q: Is my data safe?**
 A: Yes!
 Everything stays in your browser.
 No data is sent to us, and the script is open source so you can inspect the code if you want to verify.